adamzev/baseball/README.md

 # Bat-Around Baseball Sim

-Baseball Sim is a beginner friendly open-source project which allows you to simulate baseball games.
+Bat-Around Baseball Sim is a beginner friendly open-source project which allows you to simulate baseball games.
 Using real data from the 2017 season, the sim predicts the outcome of each at-bat.

+Check out the current release at [bat-around.com](http://bat-around.com/)!

-The project will have a React front-end and a Flask/Python back-end.
+The project has a React front-end and a Flask/Python back-end.

 ## Install requirements